Go-expanse

 Our main Expanse CLI client.
 It is the entry point into the Expanse network (main-, test- or private net), capable of running as a full node (default), archive node (retaining all historical state) or a light node (retrieving data live).
 It can be used by other processes as a gateway into the Expanse network via JSON RPC endpoints exposed on top of HTTP, WebSocket and/or IPC transports. gexp --help

 Source code generator to convert Expanse contract definitions into easy to use, compile-time type-safe Go packages.
-It operates on plain Expanse contract ABIs with expanded functionality if the contract bytecode is also available.
+It operates on plain with expanded functionality if the contract bytecode is also available.
 However it also accepts Solidity source files, making development much more streamlined.
-Please see our Native DApps wiki page for details.
+Please see our wiki page for details.

 ).